crate-ci/crate-ci.github.io/src/pr/testing.md

 Highlights
 - `sudo: false`: Allows Travis to do some optimizations
 - `os`: Applies all tests to listed operating systems
+- `install`: Windows workaround to allow rust to run properly.
+Remove if you are not testing on Windows.
+Hopefully temporary as Travis CI _just_ started Windows support as of 2018-10-11.
 - `cargo check`: Only needed if your project has a `[[bin]]`.
 Ensure that that builds type. `check` delivers faster turnaround than doing `cargo build` since we don't care about the build artifact.